greysweater42/short-term-memory/README.md

 - !tests!

-- plotting wavelet transform, just as in the paper
+- plotting wavelet transform, just as in the paper - this requires a 2-dimensional moving average, which has different k coefficient for high and low frequencies; preferably different coefficients for each frequency.

 - joining phases: encoding and delay

 - explorartory data analysis, in partcular: differences in wavelengths between persons

+- keeping data in mongo db could be cleaner and faster.
+Would also make an obvious place to keep semi-processed data and refactor RawPerson into a transformer.
+The whole process would be more cohesive.

+-resurrect mlflow